Give your baby a healthy dose of gluten-free kale and spinach that they'll love eating as much as you love feeding it to them.

-USDA certified organic and non-GMO oatmeal cereal.
-Consisting of highly-digestible oatmeal.
+USDA-certified organic and non-GMO oatmeal cereal.
+Consists of highly-digestible oatmeal.
 Trusted, popular brand in baby food.
 Can be purchased in singles or multi-packs.
 Earns thumbs up from parents who say babies like it.

 Some complaints of expired boxes.
 The spout is wide and can cause spills if not poured carefully.

 Made with whole grain ingredients and fortified with iron.
 Free from pesticides and non-GMO.
-Easily mixes into puree baby food.
-Ideal for an introductory food.
+Easily mixes into pureed baby food.
+Ideal for use as an introductory food.